FFTAI/fftai.github.io/docs/concepts/operation_instruction.md

 ## Powering off Robot

-1. Fasten the robot to the supoort stand.
+1. Fasten the robot to the protective lift.
 2. Press the E-stop button.
 3. Press the actuator power button to power off the actuator.
 4. Connect the robot to the monitor.